Executive Benefit Programs

 Non-Qualified Deferred Compensation Plans

 Non-qualified deferred compensation plans are for companies with highly compensated employees whose ability to maximize plan contributions may be limited by the qualified plan.
 They are an option for helping these employees address their retirement needs while also helping your company attract and retain key executives.
+The employer and executive enter into a legal agreement in which the employer agrees to provide specified retirement and death benefits in exchange for the executive’s service.
+The plan is typically funded with life insurance that is owned by and payable to the employer.
+Benefits are deductible by the employer when paid and taxable to the executive when received.

 Executive Carve Out